-Table 5 BMPS for Public Involvement and Participation
+Table 5 BMPS for Public Involvement and Participation I HOLE C DIVILLO 101 I UNITE In , or , emene i ai ticipation

-ВМР Measurable Goals Yr 1 Yr 2 Yr 3 Yr 4 Yr 5 a) Administer a Public Involvement Program Develop and implement a Public Involvement and Participation Program, as outlined in b) through e) below. Х Х b) Allow the public an opportunity to review and comment on the Stormwater Plan Conduct at least one public meeting in year 2 to allow the public an opportunity to review and comment on the Stormwater Plan. х c) Organize a volunteer community involvement program Organize and implement a volunteer stormwater related program, locally or through a cooperative agreement, to promote ongoing citizen participation.
-Examples include stream cleanups. d) Establish a mechanism for public involvement Established mechanism for public involvement, for example, a citizens' or stakeholders' group(s) that provide input on stormwater issues and the stormwater program X e) Establish Hotline/Help line Maintain a stormwater hotline/helpline. Х
+BMP Measurable Goals Yr 1 Yr 2 Yr 3 Yr 4 Yr 5 a) Administer a Public Involvement Program Develop and implement a Public Involvement and Participation Program, as outlined in b) through e) below. x х b) Allow the public an opportunity to review and comment on the Stormwater Plan Conduct at least one public meeting in year 2 to allow the public an opportunity to review and comment on the Stormwater Plan. х c) Organize a volunteer community involvement program Organize and implement a volunteer stormwater related program, locally or through a cooperative agreement, to promote ongoing citizen participation.
+Examples include stream cleanups. d) Establish a mechanism for public involvement Established mechanism for public involvement, for example, a citizens' or stakeholders' group(s) that provide input on stormwater issues and the stormwater program x e) Establish Hotline/Help line Maintain a stormwater hotline/helpline. Х